 Tips on Savings

-• Consider working with a financial advisor as you seek the best way to prepare for college.
-SmartAsset’s free tool matches you with up to three financial advisors in your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+- Consider working with a financial advisor as you seek the best way to prepare for college.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 Photo credit: ©iStock.com/BrianAJackson, ©iStock.com/SDI Productions, ©iStock.com/nazar_ab